Platform-OS/platformos-check/docs/checks/missing_template.md

-# Prevent missing templates (`MissingTemplate`)
+# Prevent Missing Templates (`MissingTemplate`)

-This check exists to prevent rendering resources with the `render` tag, `function` tag (and the deprecated `include` tag) that do not exist.
+This check ensures that resources specified with the `render` tag, `function` tag, and the deprecated `include` tag actually exist.

 ## Check Details

-This check is aimed at preventing liquid rendering errors.
+This check aims to prevent Liquid rendering errors caused by referencing non-existent templates.

 :-1: Example of **incorrect** code for this check: